LearnTeachCode/git-notes/git-commit-test-steps.md

 **API Docs: https://developer.github.com/v3/git/refs/#update-a-reference**

-For our last step, we'll update the HEAD reference, pointing it to the new commit by making a PATCH or POST request to `/repos/:user/:repo/git/refs/heads/:branch` with the payload `{"sha": "[SHA of the new commit saved from Step 5]"}`.
-It might be neccessary to set `force` to `true`, as in `{"sha": "[SHA of the new commit saved from Step 5]", "force": true}`.
+For our last step, we'll update the HEAD reference, pointing it to the new commit by making a PATCH or POST request to `/repos/:user/:repo/git/refs/heads/:branch` with the payload `{"sha": "SHA-FROM-STEP5-GOES-HERE"}`.
 In this case, we're updating the `master` branch:

 ```
 curl -i -H 'Authorization: token TOKEN-GOES-HERE' https://api.github.com/repos/LearnTeachCode/git-notes/git/refs/heads/master -d '{"sha": "59fd06d961f2d65423aaab59139babcb4413486f"}'